MehdiBennani is one of the very few racing drivers from Africa who managed to break into one of the top competitions under the FIA’s umbrella.

 Mehdi Bennani has started his WTCC career driving a Seat

-Bennani moves to Proteam Racing
+Bennani moved to Proteam Racing in 2011

 From 2011 to 2014 Mehdi was driving for the Italian team Proteam Racing.
 Behind the wheel of BMW 320 TC, he slowly started to improve.
 In 2011, Bennani succeeded in getting points in 7 races and scored a total of 24 points, finishing 16th overall and 7th in the Yokohama Drivers’ Trophy for the independent entrants.